Everything you need to know about Red Bull Junior Brothers

 Decision time.
 Who will get the U19 contracts?

-The hard work then starts for those athletes to fulfil their promise to become cycling's next hottest talent.
+The hard work then starts for those athletes to fulfill their promise to become cycling's next hottest talent.